 - Firstly, we have a Zero Tolerance Promise which outlines our zero-tolerance approach to any form of discrimination, extremism or radicalisation.

-- In addition, all staff and students complete formal training in equality and diversity.
+- In addition, all staff and learners complete formal training in equality and diversity.

-- tpm staff teach students to recognise the risks of radicalisation and extremism
+- tpm staff teach learners to recognise the risks of radicalisation and extremism

-- teachers and trainers actively promote British values to students.
+- teachers and trainers actively promote British values to learners.
 They do this by embedding them into the curriculum and through professional discussions